Bikini Bombshell Lyna Perez Shows Her ‘Bachelor’s Degree In Twerking’ After Instagram Bans Her Video

 Swimwear models on Instagram do have to be careful with how much skin they show.
 Those tiny bikinis can sometimes be a little too tiny, although Lyna seems to prefer hers as minimal as possible.
 Then again, with a flawless physique that seems to fit the swimwear perfectly, who can blame her.

 Lyna also appears to have a love of sunshine.
-The model tends to opt out of sultry bedroom selfies, choosing rather to showcase her curves outdoors.
+The model tends to opt out of sultry bedroom selfies, choosing instead to showcase her curves outdoors.
 Many a post has been made poolside, although Lyna generally doesn’t offer geo-tags.
 The star also refrains from offering too much information regarding her personal life.

 Lyna has 4.1 million Instagram followers.
 The model seems to have reached the point where daily updates aren’t a necessity for her – less-established models tend to update their accounts more often.
 Fans wishing to catch the next update from Lyna should give her account a follow.